djeang/parent-chaining/readme.md

    ...
 ```

-### Improving Design
+### Make it Dynamic

-Creating an entire tree in a single statement is not always desirable.
-Fortunately, Java functional consumers
+To create dynamic content in a single chained statement, we need the help of Java functional consumers.
-are a great solution to isolate parts of tree handling.

-Let's see how we `TagNode#apply(Consumer<TagNode>)` solve this issue :
+Let's see, how `TagNode#apply(Consumer<TagNode>)` solves this issue :

 ```
 public class TagNode<P> implements Node {